goomcoom/vuex-module-maker/readme.md

 Instructions are the backbone of this package, each instruction is processed to generate a state property, getter and mutation.
-Each instruction is expected to have at least a `type` option, this type is important for returning the correct format when using the generated getter.
-The instruction can be in the form of a `key`:`value` pair where the key is the raw name of state property and the value is either a string equal to the type or an object with instruction options.
+Each instruction is expected to have at least a `type` option, this type is important for returning the correct format when using the generated getter and ensuring that values are formatted correctly before being added to the state.
+The instruction is in the form of a `key`:`value` pair where the key is the name of state property and the value is either a string equal to the type or an object with instruction options.

 ```javascript
 const instructions = {